Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Gymnastics on simulators

-The adaptive motor regime in the long-term period is expanded due to physiotherapy exercises on simulators.
-By this time, the ligaments and muscles have already sufficiently strengthened after the operation, so the intensity of the loads can be increased.
-The table below shows the most common exercises to fully restore the range of motion in the hip joint.
+The adaptive motor regime in the long-term period is expanded through physical therapy on simulators.
+By this time, the ligaments and muscles have already become sufficiently strong after the operation, so the intensity of the load can be increased.
+The table below shows the most common exercises for full recovery range of motion in the hip joint.

-(if the table is not fully visible, scroll to the right)
+(if the table is not completely visible, scroll to the right)

 Bike

-First, on the stationary bike, pedal backward.
-If it works effortlessly, skip forward (15 minutes, 2 times a day).
-Gradually increase the time to 25-30 minutes.
-Do classes 3-4 times a week.
-Remember the right angle rule: do not lift your knees above the hip joints.
+First, pedal backwards on the exercise bike.
+If this happens without effort, proceed to scrolling forward (15 minutes, 2 times a day).
+Gradually increase the time to 25–30 minutes.
+Conduct classes 3-4 times a week.
+Don't forget about the right angle rule: don't lift your knees higher than your hip joints.

-Place the operated leg on the special roller of the simulator (you need a roller that you can press on - that is, not rigidly fixed) so that it is located under the thigh closer to the knee, hold the handle with your hands.
-Emphasis on the good leg.
-Press on the roller as if shaking the pump - you perform flexion-extension movements of the endoprosthesis with effort, since a weight is attached to the roller on the other side of the simulator (gradually increase its weight).
+Place the operated leg on a special roller of the simulator (you need a roller that you can press on - that is, not rigidly fixed), so that it is located under the thigh closer to the knee, hold the handle with your hands.
+Focus on the healthy leg.
+Press the roller as if pumping a pump - you perform flexion-extension movements of the endoprosthesis with force, since a weight is attached to the roller on the other side of the simulator (gradually increase its weight).

-Exercise on a stationary bike with a low pedal position
+Exercise on an exercise bike with low pedals

-Simulate cycling.
-Adjust the pedals so that each leg is fully extended when you lower the pedals.
+Simulate riding a bike.
+Adjust the pedals so that each leg is fully straightened when the pedals are lowered.

 Walking backwards on a treadmill

-Stand with your back to the control panel, grab the handrails.
-Start walking backward at a slow pace (set the speed to 1-2 km / h).
-When the foot fully touches the track, the leg should be straight.
+Stand with your back to the control panel and grab the handrails.
+Start walking backwards at a slow pace (set the speed to 1–2 km/h).
+When the foot completely touches the track, the leg should be straightened.

 Conclusion

-At each stage of rehabilitation, the control of a physiotherapy doctor is important.
-He will tell you when you can complicate the exercises, increase the load.
+At each stage of rehabilitation, the supervision of a physical therapy doctor is important.
+He will tell you when you can complicate the exercises and increase the load.

-Doing hip exercises on your own after arthroplasty, especially with the use of simulators, can have serious consequences.
-You cannot do gymnastics through pain or, conversely, stop it ahead of time, even if you feel well and the endoprosthesis, as you think, moves well.
-Only a clear fulfillment of all the tasks set by the doctor will make your new joint work fully.
+Doing exercises for the hip joint on your own after endoprosthetics, especially using exercise machines, can lead to serious consequences.
+You cannot do gymnastics through pain or, conversely, stop it prematurely, even if you feel well and the endoprosthesis, as you think, moves well.
+Only strict implementation of all the tasks set by the doctor will make your new joint work fully.

 Owner and responsible for the site and content: Afinogenov Alexey.